Michael-Duffy-Software/Java-NGram-Text-Document-Generator/README.md

 This application allows the user to generate a CSV file containing the frequency of occurrences of ngrams in a chosen text file.
 The app utilises a menu navigation allowing the user to change settings to specifie the input and output file details and to select the ngram size.

+### **What Is An N-Gram**

+An N-Gram is a a sequency of characters of size n taken from a text document.
+An example of size 3 n-grams taken from the sentance "This is a sentance" would be "thi, his, isi, sis, isa" etc.

 ### **Project Details**
 - Application allows user to navigate through console menu.